php-db/phpdb/docs/book/application-integration/usage-in-a-laminas-mvc-application.md

 ## Working with the adapter

-Once you have configured an adapter, as in the above examples, you now have a `Laminas\Db\Adapter\Adapter` available to your application.
+Once you have configured an adapter, as in the above examples, you now have a `PhpDb\Adapter\Adapter` available to your application.

 A factory for a class that consumes an adapter can pull the adapter by the name used in configuration.
 As an example, for the sqlite database configured earlier, we could write the following: